 Contaminant Applicable Counties If the emissions at the source satisfy the tpy limit listed below, speciate the actual emissions.
-Lead (Pb) All counties ≥ 0.001 Mercury (Hg) All counties ≥ 0.001 HAPs1 listed in any TCEQ- enforceable document2 All counties Speciate HAPs $\geq 0.001$ when the contaminant is listed in any TCEQ enforceable document such as a permit, regulation, or commission order.
+Lead (Pb) All counties ≥ 0.001 Mercury (Hg) All counties ≥ 0.001 HAPs ^a listed in any TCEQ- enforceable document ^b All counties Speciate HAPs ≥ 0.001 when the contaminant is listed in any TCEQ enforceable document such as a permit, regulation, or commission order.
 If aggregate HAPs are listed in any TCEQ enforceable document such as a permit, regulation, or commission order, then each individual HAP must be speciated.
-All other HAPs All counties ≥ 0.1 Toxics All counties ≥ 0.1 HRVOCs Nonattainment counties ≥ 0.1 Compounds of Interest (COIs) Nonattainment counties ≥ 0.1 Total VOCs East of 100° longitude, El Paso $\geq$ 5, 90% speciation required for non-combustion sources and undestroyed VOC from flares and other combustive abatement devices Total VOCs West of 100° longitude, except El Paso $\geq$ 25, 90% speciation required for non- combustion sources and undestroyed VOCs from flares and other combustive abatement devices PM, PM 10 , PM 2.5 All counties Speciate particulate classes.
+All other HAPs ^c All counties ≥ 0.1 Toxics ^d All counties ≥ 0.1 HRVOCs ^e Nonattainment counties ≥ 0.1 Compounds of Interest (COIs) ^f Nonattainment counties ≥ 0.1 Total VOCs ^g East of 100° longitude, El Paso \geq 5, 90% speciation required for non-combustion sources and undestroyed VOC from flares and other combustive abatement devices Total VOCs ^h West of 100° longitude, except El Paso \geq 25, 90% speciation required for non- combustion sources and undestroyed VOCs from flares and other combustive abatement devices PM, PM 10 , PM {2.5} All counties Speciate particulate classes.
+Chemical Mixtures All counties When speciating chemical mixtures, speciate HAPs and other species first, then report the remainder under the chemical-mixture code.
+Use the most specific contaminant code possible for chemical mixtures such as condensate (59090), crude oil (59001) and gasoline (59003).

-1. HAPs-Hazardous air pollutants as identified at federal Clean Air Act 115(b).
+a.
+HAPs-Hazardous air pollutants as identified at federal Clean Air Act 115(b).

-2. A registered PBR that includes a certification of federally enforceable emission limits (e.g., using Form PI-7 CERT, designated form TCEQ-20182) is a TCEQ-enforceable document.
+b.
+A registered PBR that includes a certification of federally enforceable emission limits (e.g., using Form PI-7 CERT, designated form TCEQ-20182) is a TCEQ-enforceable document.

-3. HAPs-Hazardous air pollutants as identified at federal Clean Air Act 115(b).
+c.
+HAPs-Hazardous air pollutants as identified at federal Clean Air Act 115(b).

-4. Toxics-Toxic air pollutants as identified at 40 CFR 372.65.
+d.
+Toxics-Toxic air pollutants as identified at 40 CFR 372.65.

-5. HRVOCs-Highly reactive volatile organic compounds are, for inventory purposes: 1,3-butadiene, ethylene, propylene and all isomers of butene.
+e.
+HRVOCs-Highly reactive volatile organic compounds are, for inventory purposes: 1,3-butadiene, ethylene, propylene and all isomers of butene.

-6. COIs-Compounds of interest are, for inventory purposes: isoprene, all isomers of pentene, all isomers of trimethylbenzene and all isomers of ethyltoluene.
+f.
+COIs-Compounds of interest are, for inventory purposes: isoprene, all isomers of pentene, all isomers of trimethylbenzene and all isomers of ethyltoluene.

-7. VOCs-Volatile organic compounds as defined in 30 TAC Section 101.1.

-8. VOCs-Volatile organic compounds as defined in 30 TAC Section 101.1.
+g.
+VOCs-Volatile organic compounds as defined in 30 TAC Section 101.1. h.
+VOCs-Volatile organic compounds as defined in 30 TAC Section 101.1.